Aging and Death

 Death is one of our two greatest transitions, the other being birth.
 It is a natural part of life, one that all of us, and all living beings, pass through.
 Unfortunately, however, we live in a death-phobic culture and, as a result, most of us, like Woody, try to turn our attention away from death and dying as much as possible.

 The result is that many of us approach death, whether that of someone close or our own, caught off guard, as if it were an annoying and frightening intrusion into our daily lives.
-There may be no way to avoid the fears and anxieties we experience around death, but we can talk them with other people.
-Doing so we find we are not alone in these fears, and exploring them can ease our sense of fear and vulnerability.
+There may be no way to avoid the fears and anxieties we experience around death, but we can talk about them with other people.
+Doing so we find we are not alone in these fears, and exploring them can ease our own sense of fear and vulnerability.
 A good place to have conversations about death is at Death Cafes, which are now organized in many communities around the country.
 The conversations I have had at these have been poignant and eased much of the tension I have felt around the subject of death, especially my own.

 Death is an integral part of most non-Western spiritual paths, however, and spiritual practice is, at its core, preparation for dying.
 For instance, Buddhist monks in Asia sometimes meditate in charnel grounds in order to experience the impermanence of the human form.
 There are no charnel grounds here in the U.S., but I have found it a powerful experience to meditate in graveyards.
 There are other practices available to open us to the experience of our own death, such as allowing people to cover you with a sheet and act around you as if you had died.
 Or you can, on your own, lie down, close your eyes and cover them, and imagine yourself dying.

 There are many other ways to help us face our own mortality.
-The point is that the more open we are to thinking and talking about death and dying, the more prepared we can be, and the more helpful we can be to those around us when death comes to others.
+The point is that the more open we are to thinking and talking about death and dying, the more prepared we can be, and the more helpful we can be to those around us when death comes to them.
 And whether or not we have a spiritual practice, living with and facing the reality of death brings us deeper into the experience of being alive now, of gratitude for the time we do have and what we have been given.

 Death also presents an opportunity to leave a legacy.
 The way in which we die makes a difference not just to us but also to all those around us.
 To be able to die with courage and an open acceptance, to accept death with grace, offers a powerful example to others in how to face their own deaths.
 This point is made in a beautiful novel, A Lesson Before Dying by Ernest J. Gaines.
 It may not be easy to achieve such grace and courage, but the more we face the reality of death while we are alive, the better the likelihood is that in the end we will come to terms with our death in ways that leave a final gift to others.

-There are many other good books about death and dying worth reading.
+There are many other books about death and dying worth reading.
 The classic, of course, is the Tibetan Book of the Dead, which is actually a book about how to live in order to prepare for the experience of death and what follows.
 Two other classics to consider are The Denial of Death by Ernest Becker, and On Death and Dying by Dr. Kubler Ross.

 There are numerous videos on death and dying; among these are: